Thousands of Hong Kongers locked down to contain coronavirus - WTMJ

 Hong Kong has previously avoided lockdowns in the city during the pandemic, with leader Carrie Lam stating in July last year that authorities will avoid taking such “extreme measures” unless it had no other choice.

-The restrictions, which were announced at 4 a.m. in Hong Kong, are expected to end within 48 hours, the government said.

-It appealed to employers to exercise discretion and avoid docking the salary of employees who have been affected by the restrictions and may not be able to go to work.
+The government appealed to employers to exercise discretion and avoid docking the salary of employees who have been affected by the new restrictions and may not be able to go to work.

 Hong Kong has seen a total of 9,929 infections in the city, with 168 deaths recorded as of Friday.